Kerry Carpenter Preview, Player Props: Tigers vs. White Sox

 Kerry Carpenter At The Plate

-- Carpenter has had an RBI in 32 games this year (35.2%), including 15 multi-RBI outings (16.5%).
-He has also driven in three or more of his team's runs in six contests.
+- Carpenter has had at least one RBI in 34.8% of his games this season (32 of 92), with more than one RBI 15 times (16.3%).
+He has also been responsible for three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.